moovatom/moovatom-api-ruby-library/README.md

 4. Canceling an encoding job
 5. Deleting an encoding job
 6. Editing the attributes of your video player
+7. Searching for videos you've already encoded

 Installing the gem is done through the usual `gem install moovatom` command, or by adding the following line to your project's Gemfile:

 ```
-gem "moovatom", "~> 0.3.0"
+gem "moovatom"
 ```

 The entire library is wrapped in a module named MoovAtom.
 Inside that module is a single class named MoovEngine.
-This class defines one constant, 12 instance variables and six action methods that interact with Moovatom's RESTful API.
+This class defines one constant, 13 instance variables and seven action methods that interact with Moovatom's RESTful API.
 The constant `API_URL` defines the URL to which the JSON or XML requests must be POST'd.
-The 12 instance variables are:
+The 13 instance variables are:

 1. `@uuid`
 2. `@username`
 3. `@userkey`
 4. `@content_type`
+5. `@search_term`
-5. `@title`
+6. `@title`
-6. `@blurb`
+7. `@blurb`
-7. `@sourcefile`
+8. `@sourcefile`
-8. `@callbackurl`
+9. `@callbackurl`
-9. `@format`
+10. `@format`
-10. `@player`
+11. `@player`
-11. `@action`
+12. `@action`
-12. `@response`
+13. `@response`

 The last 2 are readable only. `@response` will always contain the last response received from the Moovatom servers and `@action` will be set by each of the action methods explained below. `@player` is a struct object (technically an OpenStruct) that provides access to the player attributes for your video.
-The remaining nine instance variables are writeable and correspond to the attributes of the video you want to control as well as your specific Moovatom account credentials.
+The remaining ten instance variables are writable and correspond to the attributes of the video you want to control as well as your specific Moovatom account credentials.
 These attributes can be set in a number of ways depending upon the needs of your specific application.

 Instantiating a new (empty) object to communicate with the MoovAtom API is as simple as: